 Professionals vs. Amateurs vs. Scammers

-When it comes to locksmith services, it can be difficult to determine who is the real deal.
+When it comes to locksmith services, it can be difficult to determine who is a reputable locksmith.
 In more recent years, almost anyone could take a weeklong course and begin advertising their services as a Calgary locksmith.
 However, when you consider the value of your home, car, or any other property you need secured, it becomes apparent that you would want to hire a highly-trained and trustworthy professional locksmith.

 An amateur locksmith may be able to handle some basic unlocks, but not repair the problem properly or have the proper licensing that insures against damage caused to the lock or your home/car.
 A scammer is much worse—they will pick the lock, then demand a ludicrous amount of money to finish the job.